nitink08/Housing-Price-Prediction/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by US-based housing company named Surprise Housing.
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
 Created by [@nitink08] - feel free to contact me!